red-cruz/vts.js/README.md

 - Default: `true`

-### Setting Default Configuration
+## Setting Default Configuration

 The `setDefaults` method allows you to set the default configuration for Vts.
-It takes a `config` parameter that is an object containing partial configuration options of type `VtsConfig`.
+It takes an object parameter containing the configuration options.

 To set the default configuration, use the following syntax: